neverRare/butter/doc/language/string_and_char.md

 # String

-Butter have string and char literals, but it is just a syntactic sugar to an [array](array.md) of bytes and a byte respectively.
+Butter have string and char literals, but it is just a syntactic sugar to an [array] of bytes and a byte respectively.
 Strings are enclosed with `""` while chars are with `''`.

+[array]: array.md

 ```butter
 name = "bart";